 \begin{proof} We decompose $\beta=b\omega+\gamma$ as usual with $\gamma\cdot\omega=0$.
 Then Proposition \ref{p:nestedwalls} implies that the real pseudo-walls are nested.
 Since the actual walls are a subset of these walls, these must be nested as well. \end{proof}

-One immediate corollary is that each chamber is path connected to the $t=0$ axis: \begin{cor} For any $\beta$ and $\omega$, the moduli space of S-equivalence classes of $\mu_Z$-semistable objects for $Z=Z_{s\omega+u\beta,t\omega}$ is isomorphic to a moduli space of $\mu_Z$-semistable objects for some $t$ arbitrarily small. \end{cor} This shows that Bertram's ``sliding down the wall'' trick used in \cite{MacMeachan} always works.
+One immediate corollary is that each chamber is path connected to the $t=0$ axis: \begin{cor} For any $\beta$ and $\omega$, the moduli space of S-equivalence classes of $\mu_Z$-semistable objects with Chern character $v$ for $Z=Z_{s\omega+u\beta,t\omega}$ is isomorphic to a moduli space of $\mu_Z$-semistable objects with the same Chern character $v$ for some $t$ arbitrarily small. \end{cor} This shows that Bertram's ``sliding down the wall'' trick used in \cite{MacMeachan} always works.
 In the case of abelian surfaces and K3 surfaces this implies that such moduli spaces are projective varieties and represent the appropriate moduli functor (see \cite{MacMeachan} and \cite{MYY11b} for special cases of this).